 Deaths.
 Deaths every day.
 An invisible microbe.
 A nation in denial.
 The rise of the anti-science, anti-vaxxer, conspiracy theory mob, the Proud Boys, an out of control right wing media, an inept administration, a sheepish Fauci, and we the sheep: The American people waking up every day, and not knowing if they would still have a job, if they would still have a life.
 So much anger.
 And so much death.
 You didn’t see it.
 But it was there.
 The evening news told you about it, in between commercials for the latest Dairy Queen frozen heart attack.
 Death was in the air.
 Anger was in the air.
 And at some point, the flames became large enough that they engulfed my home.
 They engulfed me.

 In hindsight, I blame myself.
-You see, the love of my life had some rather shall we say ‘conservative’ views on things like the minimum wage, the economy, black activism, the pandemic, viruses, and er…microwaves.
-Slowly, it dawned on me that the COVID 19 plague, if we weren’t careful, would consume us too.
-Not directly: We were both as healthy as Arabian horses, and stayed indoors through most of March and April.
-But the virus would kill us in another way: it would divide us, expose our political differences of opinion, some being so extreme as to be seemingly irreconcilable.
+You see, the love of my life had some rather shall we say ‘alternative’ views on things like the minimum wage, the economy, black activism, the pandemic, viruses, evolution and er…microwaves.
+Slowly, it dawned on me that the COVID 19 plague, if we weren’t careful, could consume us too.
+Not directly: we were both as healthy as Arabian horses, and stayed indoors through most of March and April.
+No. Not directly.
+But the virus would ‘kill’ us in another way: it would infect our love and weaken our bond.
+It would divide us, expose our political differences of opinion, some being so extreme as to be seemingly irreconcilable.